jupyterhub/jupyter-server-proxy/docs/source/standalone.md

 root of the application.
 We use the [HubOAuthCallbackHander](https://github.com/jupyterhub/jupyterhub/blob/5.0.0/jupyterhub/services/auth.py#L1547), another handler from the JupyterHub package, for this.
-It will also cache the received OAuth state from the login, so that we can skip authentication for the next requests and do not need to go through the whole login process for each request.
+It will also cache the received OAuth state from the login so that we can skip authentication for the next requests and do not need to go through the whole login process for each request.

 ### SSL certificates

-In some JupyterHub configurations, the launched application will be configured to use an SSL certificate for request between the JupyterLab / Notebook and the JupyterHub API.
+In some JupyterHub configurations, the launched application will be configured to use an SSL certificate for requests between the JupyterLab / Notebook and the JupyterHub API.
 The path of the certificate is given in the `JUPYTERHUB_SSL_*` environment variables.
 We use these variables to create a new SSL Context for both the `AsyncHTTPClient` (used for Activity Notification, see below) and the `HTTPServer`.